vectordotdev/vector/rfcs/README.md

 ### Keep the scope small

 Use the "Scope" section to address out of scope concerns, like future improvements.
 This signals to the team that you are aware of these concerns but have explicitly chosen to defer them.
-This not only helps to keep the discussion focused, but it
+This not only helps to keep the RFC discussion focused, but also the implementation, resultin in a quicker overall delivery time.

 ### Be opinionated and propose a single solution